CHT2531/object-oriented-javascript/notes.md

 console.log(manager1.attendMeeting()); //Karla is in a meeting.
 ```

-The new class based syntax makes this a bit easier:
+Again, the new class based syntax makes this a bit easier:

 ```javascript
 class Employee{